WeCanCodeIT/java-exercises/virtual-pet/README.md

 - [ ] Assign favorite foods to your pet, and add a parameter specifying the type of food to the method you use to feed your pet.
 Your pet should react accordingly.
 You could also decide which foods it does *not* like.

+- [ ] Create Unit Tests!

 ## Hints

 Don't try to tackle everything at once!
 Break this project up into smaller chunks, and you will find that they are all manageable.
+(Getting comfortable testing as you go will make this project more manageable!!)